sky-uk/kfp-operator/triggers/run-completion-event-trigger/README.md

 events webhook built into the controller manager.

 ## Configuration:
-Configuration files `config.yaml` must be located in the same location the user is calling the binary from ie `$pwd` / `.` Alternatively a config.yml can be located at `/etc/run-completion-event-trigger/config.yaml` to be accessed when the binary is called from anywhere in the system.
+Configuration files `config.yaml` must be located in the same location the user is calling the binary from, i.e. `$pwd/.`.
+Alternatively a `config.yaml` can be located at `/etc/run-completion-event-trigger/config.yaml` to be accessed when the binary is called from anywhere in the system.